brendonparker/AwsBatchPlayground/README.md

 * `cdk deploy`       deploy this stack to your default AWS account/region
 * `cdk diff`         compare deployed stack with current state
 * `cdk synth`        emits the synthesized CloudFormation template

+Can then run this aws cli command to queue up jobs.
+Can run this several times.

 ```
 aws batch submit-job --job-name Job001 --job-definition SampleJobDefinition --job-queue SampleJobQueue